 The Michael & Susan Dell Foundation is not affiliated with Dell Technologies and does not supply computers or related technology equipment.

-The exact amount of the foundation’s contributions changes from year to year, depending on available programs.
+The exact amount of the foundation’s contributions changes from year to year, depending on need and programs.

 See detailed instructions on the application page.